 Open daily 11:30 a.m.-midnight

-It’s almost like a neighbourhood street in Paris, all rolled into one convenient location.
-There’s a wine shop, a cheese shop, a café and the restaurant.
+It’s almost like a neighbourhood street in Paris; all rolled into one convenient location.
+There’s a wine shop, a cheese shop, a café and a restaurant.
 The menu is sophisticated French and changes seasonally.

 Address: Havelská 25, Prague 1 –Old Town, website